 AT WHAT AGE CAN SOMEONE START ALLERGY SHOTS?

-Each case is reviewed on an individual basis depending on urgency, however the earliest we typically begin allergy shots for environmental triggers is around 4 years old where the patient is able to communicate appropriately with staff.
-In cases of life-threatening reactions to insect stings, therapy may begin sooner if the risk of future exposure is high.
+Each case is reviewed on an individual basis, however the earliest we typically begin allergy shots for environmental triggers is around 4 years old where the patient is able to communicate appropriately.
+In cases of life-threatening reactions to insect stings, therapy may begin sooner if future exposure risk is high.